Education

 - Listed: Martindale-Hubbell, AV/Preeminent Rating

-- Listed: “Best Lawyers in America”, Franchise Law
+- Listed: “Best Lawyers in America”, Bankruptcy and Creditor Debtor Rights / Insolvency and Reorganization Law, Franchise Law